What Is Stacking in UM/UIM Coverage?

 - Own 2 or more vehicles on a single policy — this is the most common and valuable use case for stacking

-- Live in a state with high uninsured driver rates — Mississippi, New Mexico, Tennessee, and Florida consistently rank among the worst
+- Live in a state with high uninsured driver rates — Mississippi, New Mexico, and Washington D.C. consistently rank among the worst

 - Have a family member with a separate policy in the same household — horizontal stacking may be available if both are named insureds